Norrels/Norrels/README.md

 - :closed_book:  I’m currently learning JavaScript, React and SpringBoot

-- :bow_and_arrow: I’m looking for a job opportunity as a junior developer

 - 💬 I'm a fullstack web developer, and I program on android too